Chart Color Schemes

 Maylands displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Maylands' dwelling structure, as per the latest Census, consisted of 31.0% houses and 68.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Perth metro had 72.7% houses and 27.3% other dwellings.
+Maylands' dwelling structure, as per the latest Census, consisted of 31.0% houses and 68.9% other dwellings.
+In comparison, Perth metro had 72.7% houses and 27.3% other dwellings.
 Home ownership in Maylands was at 18.6%, with mortgaged dwellings at 31.2% and rented ones at 50.2%.
-The median monthly mortgage repayment was $1,733, lower than Perth metro's $1,855.
-The median weekly rent was $300, compared to Perth metro's $340.
-Nationally, Maylands' mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375.
+The median monthly mortgage repayment was $1,733, below Perth metro's average of $1,855.
+The median weekly rent in Maylands was $300, compared to Perth metro's $340.
+Nationally, Maylands' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing